commaai/pandajs/README.md

 Alias for `unpause`.

 #### `Panda.isConnected()` -> `boolean`
-Returns true if the panda instance is currecntly connected to a USB device.
+Returns true if the panda instance is currently connected to a USB device.

 #### `Panda.isPaused()` -> `boolean`
 Returns true if the panda instance currently has message reading paused